 On this particular day, I'd been on numerous calls with the customers' web host with a simple request to set up a database with a particular name and password.
-This host didn't have a control panel that allowed management of anything with the account, so we were forced to call in for any change we'd need.
+This host didn't have a control panel that allowed management of the account, so we were forced to call in for any change we'd need.
 After hanging up yet another unsuccessful interaction, I'd had it.
 Turning to Chris I had an epiphany.
-We should just do this ourselves.

 Hosting was Pretty Bad in 2007

-The other option was companies like GoDaddy, who started offering extremely cheap packages with unlimited everything.
+The other options were companies like GoDaddy, who started offering extremely cheap packages with unlimited everything.
 This sounded great until you got a site live and observed the poor performance.
 Slow, laggy and prone to time out.
 There had to be a better way.

 Once I found WordPress I never looked back.